 For business checking accounts, you can check out our article on the best small business checking accounts.
 And for the best business savings accounts, you can read our article on the best small business savings accounts.

 2. Get a Small Business Credit Card

 The best way to build business credit is to borrow money and pay it back in a timely manner.

-If possible, going forward, choose creditors and suppliers that report to at least one major business credit bureau, particularly if you have a young business and are trying to build its credit file.
+If they don’t, ask them if they can start reporting.
+Many vendors will agree because there’s no cost to report to the credit bureaus.
+If possible, choose creditors and suppliers that report to at least one major business credit bureau, especially if you have a new business and want to build its credit history.
 Some easy credit lines to have reported are Quill, Uline, UPS, Staples, Lowes, and Home Depot.

-4. Pay Your Bills On Time Or Better Yet, In Advance
+4. Pay Your Bills On Time or, Better Yet, In Advance

 5. Don’t Use Too Much Credit

-6. Fix Errors On Your Business Credit Report
+6. Fix Errors on Your Business Credit Report

 When you’re just starting a business, you may not pay much attention to your business credit.
 But as you expand and grow, establishing good business credit is the key to many benefits, such as low-interest business financing and favorable payment terms from suppliers.
 Using the tips above, you can improve your score and reap these benefits.